 Some other activities that click bots perform include generating bot traffic for social media, engaging with websites, and spamming or commenting.

-This bot traffic can also be used for more malicious fraud such as distributing copies of themselves and spreading the virus.
-It can also perform cybercrime-related activities such as denial of service (DDoS) attacks.
+This bot traffic can also be used for more malicious fraud, such as distributing copies of themselves and spreading viruses.
+It can also perform cybercrime-related activities, such as denial of service (DDoS) attacks.

 How do these click bots work?